 4. Organize a free car wash.

-Service project ideas abound throughout every community.
-Gather teens to help out a widow, elderly couple or individual with special needs.
-Start by asking members of the congregation if they, their parents or their neighbors can use help.
+Youth service ideas abound throughout every community.
+Gather teens to help a widow, elderly couple or individual with special needs.
+Start by asking congregants if they, their parents or their neighbors can use help.

 6. Wrap gifts.